koajs/bigpipe-example/README.md

 All asynchronous functions are executed before the rendering of the template.
 This is similar to traditional Express apps where rendering occurs at `res.render()` (assuming the developer executes the functions in parallel).
+This is the ideal method if you intend to cache the page.

 ### BigPipe